-There are hundreds of spooky stories of things that go bump in the galley; tales of ghostly figures and ghoulish apparitions, spotted on board aircraft by crew, ground staff and passengers.
+There are hundreds of spooky tales of things that go bump in the galley, ghostly figures and ghoulish apparitions, spotted on board aircraft by crew, ground staff and passengers.
 In the run up to Halloween you will often find crew huddled together in the galley sharing haunting stories of the strange and supernatural.

 The most widely reported aviation ghost story came after the tragic crash of Eastern Airlines flight 401, which plunged into the Florida Everglades in December 1972.
 Following the accident, hundreds of reported sightings of the flight crew from the doomed aircraft began to emerge.
 The deceased pilots were apparently haunting other Eastern planes, after parts of the aircraft were salvaged and used on other Tristar’s.
 If you haven’t already, check out the spooky tale of The Ghosts Of Flight 401.